 This charming and unique property is set in a semi rural location on the fringe of the desirable village of Slindon, nestled at the foot of the South Downs.
 It benefits from a secluded plot and backs on to neighbouring farmland.
-The property is offered for sale leasehold with the National Trust owning the freehold.
-It will benefit from a full 99 year lease.

 Presented in wonderful condition throughout, the property has been renovated by the current owner whilst still retaining many original features.
 Believed to have been built in 1750, Biddleside Farmhouse sits in a good size plot which also includes a pond, with resident ducks and moorhens.